 Asphalt shingles expand and contract with weather changes.
 Midwest winter can be one of the hardest seasons on a roof as the ice, snow, wind, and drastically low temperatures wreak havoc on shingles.
 The shingle adhesive bond is strained as it cannot keep up with temperature changes, even incrementally from 15 to 35 degrees can especially hard on older roofs.
 As the snow/ice melts and the wind picks up, worn shingles will easily blow off your roof.
 Finding shingles in the yard is an obvious sign of an aged roof

-Over time your asphalt shingles will dry out and become brittle.
+Over time asphalt shingles will dry out and become brittle.
 Expansion and contraction accelerates the drying rate.
-After a winter full of temperature changes, your frail shingles may be crumbling; other signs can be curled shingles, cracked shingles, or missing asphalt granules.
+After a winter full of temperature changes, frail shingles may be crumbling; other signs can be curled shingles, cracked shingles, or missing asphalt granules.

-Click to learn about our Unconditional Roof Warranty – you will actually get 50 years out of a roof Carlson Exteriors Repairs.
+Click to learn about our Unconditional Roof Warranty – where you will actually get 50 years out of a roof Carlson Exteriors Repairs.